-620-2.7.1 SPD for 120V or 120/240V Power: Install a SPD at the utility disconnect to the cabinet.
+620-2.7.1 SPD for 120 Volt or 120/240 Volt Power: Install a SPD at the utility disconnect to the cabinet.
 Ensure that the SPD at the utility disconnect includes L-N, L-G, and N-G protection and has a maximum surge current rating of 50 kA per phase or greater.
-Verify that the SPD has been labeled to indicate that the unit is UL 1449, Third Edition listed.
+The SPD must meet the requirements of UL 1449, Third Edition and be listed by a NRTL.

 Ensure an SPD is provided where the supply circuit enters the cabinet.
 Locate the SPD on the load side of the main disconnect and ahead of any and all electronic devices and connected in parallel with the AC supply.
 Ensure that the SPD in the cabinet includes L-N, L-G, and N-G protection and has a maximum surge current rating of 50 kA per phase or greater.
-Verify that the SPD has been labeled to indicate that the unit is UL 1449, Third Edition listed.
+The SPD must meet the requirements of UL 1449, Third Edition and be listed by a NRTL.